 Most startup entrepreneurs have novel or brilliant ideas.
 However, it doesn’t guarantee a successful business endeavor.
 In most cases, startups fail because of insufficient startup marketing strategies.

 No matter how brilliant the product or services, it is bound to fail without strategic marketing and advertising components.
 Here are some basic startup marketing considerations that professional business marketing consultants recommend:

 1. Situational Analysis

 Situational analysis is essential to make the right decision in every business aspect.
-Market research for startups is the first step to implement and achieve situational analysis.
-It is always the deciding factor and can help you structure your marketing plan
+Market research for startups is the first step to implementing and achieving situational analysis.
+It is always the deciding factor and can help you structure your marketing plan.

 Additionally, it can help you determine its effectiveness, allowing you to make immediate solutions when your plan isn’t achieving its desired results.